-- educators, staff, students, visitors and volunteers have knowledge of and adhere to this policy - families are aware of this Celebrations Policy - they value rituals and routines and prioritise nurturing relationships through culturally safe and responsive interactions (MYOP, 2023, p.14). - they recognise the diversity of children and young people and value children and young people's unique and diverse capacities and capabilities and affirm different ways of knowing, being and doing (MTOP, 2023, p.15). - cultural responsiveness is evident in everyday practice as educators respect multiple cultural ways of knowing, doing and being as they celebrate the benefits of diversity - cultural celebrations that are significant to our families and relevant to our broader community are implemented within the OSHC service - religious celebrations such as Christmas and Easter are recognised within the Service and reflected in our programs - families are aware of the Celebration Policy during their orientation process and kept updated throughout the year via centre correspondence - sensitivity to issues such as family composition is respected (e.g.: Mother's & Father's Day) - families' beliefs about celebrating birthdays are respected within the Service - healthy options for birthday celebrations are discussed with families which may include fruit platter, fruit salad, watermelon balls or muffins in preference to a cake - families discuss cake options with the nominated supervisor prior to celebrations - parents provide ingredients of any cakes brought to the service (if store bought, the 'use by' date and ingredients must be clearly labelled) - families are reminded that we are 'Allergy Aware' service prior to celebrations and food that cannot be brought into the OSHC Service is clearly identified - educators are aware and make alternate arrangements if families would prefer that their child does NOT participate in such celebrations - if this is the case, we will respect the rights and feelings of this child and will provide an alternative experience for them to participate in so that they do not feel that they are being left out - the Service has an 'Events Calendar' that is used to support such events throughout the year.
-We ask that families add their celebration to the calendar, so Educators can prepare the program. - families are encouraged to be involved in the preparation and/or the celebration in the Service
+- educators, staff, students, visitors and volunteers have knowledge of and adhere to this policy - families are aware of this Celebrations Policy during their orientation process and kept updated throughout the year via centre correspondence - the National Model Code guidelines are understood and adopted within the Service including: - only service-issued/approved devices are to be used when taking images or videos of children - ensuring families and visitors are clearly informed that they are not to take images or videos of children whilst visiting the Service [not mandatory- adjust to your Service decision] - embedding the National Principles for Child Safe Organisations and creating a child safe culture - they value rituals and routines and prioritise nurturing relationships through culturally safe and responsive interactions (MTOP, 2022, p.14). - they recognise the diversity of children and young people and value children and young people's unique and diverse capacities and capabilities and affirm different ways of knowing, being and doing (MTOP, 2022, p.15). - cultural responsiveness is evident in everyday practice as educators respect multiple cultural ways of knowing, doing and being as they celebrate the benefits of diversity - cultural celebrations that are significant to our families and relevant to our broader community are implemented within the OSHC Service - religious celebrations such as Christmas and Easter are recognised within the Service and reflected in our programs - sensitivity to issues such as family composition is respected (e.g.: Mother's & Father's Day) - families' beliefs about celebrating birthdays are respected within the OSHC Service - healthy options for birthday celebrations are discussed with families which may include fruit platter, fruit salad, watermelon balls or muffins in preference to a cake - families discuss cake options with the nominated supervisor prior to celebrations - parents provide ingredients of any cakes brought to the service (if store bought, the 'use by' date and ingredients must be clearly labelled) - educators are aware and make alternate arrangements if families would prefer that their child does NOT participate in such celebrations - if this is the case, we will respect the rights and feelings of this child and will provide an alternative experience for them to participate in so that they do not feel that they are being left out

-- educators remain current with the professional knowledge and skills that support planning for and engaging in culturally inclusive practice - they liaise and collaborate with our local Aboriginal educational consultative group to provide advice on relevant cultural celebrations and correct protocols to be followed (e.g. NADIOC Week, Sorry Day, National Reconciliation Week) - advance planning is adhered to if food or drink is provided for children at the Service.
+- the Service has an 'Events Calendar' that is used to support such events throughout the year.
+We ask that families add their celebration to the calendar, so Educators can prepare the program. - families are encouraged to be involved in the preparation and/or the celebration in the Service - educators remain current with the professional knowledge and skills that support planning for and engaging in culturally inclusive practice - they liaise and collaborate with our local Aboriginal educational consultative group to provide advice on relevant cultural celebrations and correct protocols to be followed (e.g. NADIOC Week, Sorry Day, National Reconciliation Week) - advance planning is adhered to if food or drink is provided for children at the Service.
 Additionally, all parents must be advised prior to the celebration.
-This allows for any feedback / concerns from parents which can then be considered as part of the normal planning involved in such activities. - safety issues are taken into account prior to the implementation of celebratory experiences and risk assessments completed to identify, manage and minimise the risk of harm to children - all requirements in our Nutritional Food Safety Policy are adhered to when planning for celebrations - Professional Development is considered as a tool to assist to expand educator's knowledge of cultural awareness and cultural celebrations
+This allows for any feedback / concerns from parents which can then be considered as part of the normal planning involved in such activities. - safety issues are taken into account prior to the implementation of celebratory experiences and risk assessments completed to identify, manage and minimise the risk of harm to children - all requirements in our Nutrition Food Safety Policy are adhered to when planning for celebrations - professional development is considered as a tool to assist to expand educator's knowledge of cultural awareness and cultural celebrations